odinthenerd/parameter2/README.md

 ```

 In our opinion Boost.parameter is slightly too premissive when it comes to convertability, parameter2 follows the following strict rules:
- - positional arguements are only accepted if no named arguements are present, all arguements are convertable to their respective postitions and the remaining arguements all have defaults.
+ - all positional arguements must be alligned left of one or zero named arguements.
+If a named arguement is provided all arguements to its right must be named or uniquly convertable.
- - deduced parameters are only allowed if they are convertable to exactly one candidate
+ - deduced parameters are only allowed if they are convertable to exactly one candidate, they can be mixed with named arguements but only with positional arguements if seperated by a named arguement.

 ## goals:
  - at least 10x faster compile time